wangyoukun/Gvim/README.md

 3. edit a file with vim  and  Type the command ":PluginInstall"

 #Atentions
-for the air-line plugin ,  you need install patched fonts for the vundle   plugin ,  you need install nodejs and git for windows
+1.for the air-line plugin ,  you need install patched fonts 2.for the vundle   plugin ,  you need install nodejs and git for windows